Cumulonimbus01/Cumulonimbus01.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-But man is not made for defeat.
+subtitle: But man is not made for defeat.
 A man can be destroyed but not defeated.

 profile:
   align: right